 Moreover, a highly developed and innovative medical infrastructure, fees of qualified surgeons, and hospital accommodation charges can impact the cost of surgery.
 Ear tube (myringotomy/tympanostomy) surgery in India typically costs between ₹25,000 and ₹65,000, depending on the hospital and city.

-Some individuals with PCD can leave their 7th or 8th decade of life.
+Many individuals with PCD can live into their 70s or 80s, especially with proper management.
 However, in certain cases, people with PCD experience chronic respiratory diseases that reduce their lifespan.

 Besides that, living with PCD can also reflect scars in organ tissues and ongoing complications, including bronchiectasis, respiratory failure and hearing loss.